-The countryside is also characterized by a pristine beauty including green hills sloping down towards rugged mountain ranges with hundreds of waterfalls, inhospitable gorges, sand eddies, cliffs, subtropical vegetation and numerous lakes.
+The British countryside is also characterised by a pristine beauty including green hills sloping down towards rugged mountain ranges with hundreds of waterfalls, inhospitable gorges, sand eddies, cliffs, subtropical vegetation and numerous lakes.

 It is a romantic setting composed of endless pastures and wheat fields.
 For certain aspects it reminds one of Tuscan landscapes; might this have been the reason why, in the Eighteen and Nineteen-hundreds, English literates moved to and celebrated Tuscany in their accounts and works?

-Typically hedges and stone walls delimit the landscape.
+Typically hedges and stone walls delimit the landscape, and in the Cotswolds in particular a type of stone walls known as dry stone walls were the order of the day.
 Here the heritage is without any doubt the pride of this friendly people.

 An important part of the history of the place are the worldwide famous English cottages, especially those in the Cotswolds area.
 But it does not matter from which cottage you depart, in Britain there is always a bit of nature to discover.